 New initiative for treating traumatic brain injuries could potentially save thousands of lives each year, University of Arizona says

-Individuals with severe brain injuries could be saved at double or triple the rate of prior patients if medical responders understand a new method developed by University of Arizona researchers, say health workers and paramedics.
+Individuals with severe brain injuries sustained in accidents could be saved at double or triple the rate of prior patients if medical responders understand a new method developed by University of Arizona researchers, say, health workers and paramedics.

 Results of the UA-led Excellence in Prehospital Injury Care project, or EPIC, were announced Wednesday and included 21,000 patients with various sorts of brain trauma.
 Those with acute brain injuries who were treated using the new protocol until they reached the hospital lived at double the rate of those who did not get this new therapy.

 Patients who were intubated lived at triple the rate of former patients, based on information supplied by the UA.
 Intubation involves placing a flexible plastic tube in the windpipe to keep airways open.

 The findings could save thousands of lives annually, said Dr. Dan Spaite, a UA professor and the Virginia Piper Distinguished Chair of Emergency Medicine at the university.
 Spaite was the lead author of the study.

 Over 11,000 Arizona paramedics and emergency medical technicians, or EMTs, have been trained to use the procedure since 2012.